jadecobra/python_tdd_exercises/source/truth table 01.rst

 Truth Table
 ===========

 Sometimes I want programs to make decisions based on inputs or conditions, and can make this happen with conditional statements.

-Let us explore writing conditional statements in python with Test Driven Development using the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_ from mathematics
+I am going to explore writing conditional statements in python with Test Driven Development using the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_ from mathematics

 There are two boolean values

 * :doc:`True </data structures: booleans>`
 * :doc:`False </data structures: booleans>`

-The Truth Table gives the 16 outcomes of binary operations
+The Truth Table gives the 16 outcomes of binary operations on these two values

 Prerequisites
 -------------